inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 The ``compare-error-models.py`` script can be used to generate results for the three cases (symbol-level, packet-level analytical, packet-level neural network), which then can be compared with the analysis tool of the IDE.
 The script takes an ini file as argument, and runs simulations of receptions for the three cases.
 The simulations are defined in :download:`compare-ieee80211radio-error-models.ini <../compare-ieee80211radio-error-models.ini>`.

-.. note:: The simulations take several minutes to finish (it runs in Cmdenv).
+.. note:: The simulations take several minutes to finish.

+..  (it runs in Cmdenv)

 .. **TODO** include models and results in the repo? (because it takes long)